 - When you create a managed edge Kubernetes cluster, you must create at least one Elastic Compute Service (ECS) instance to deploy the edge-tunnel-server component.

 - To establish secure and encrypted tunnels over the Internet, the system creates a Server Load Balancer (SLB) instance for the Service that is created by edge-tunnel-server.
-The edge-tunnel-agent component on each edge node establishes a tunnel to the SLB instance.
+The edge-tunnel-agent component on each edge node establishes a tunnel to edge-tunnel-server through the SLB instance.